aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fields/fieldtoa/set_removeentryformatting/_index.md

 title: Aspose::Words::Fields::FieldToa::set_RemoveEntryFormatting method
 linktitle: set_RemoveEntryFormatting
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::Fields::FieldToa::set_RemoveEntryFormatting method.
-Setter for Aspose::Words::Fields::FieldToa::get_RemoveEntryFormatting in C++.'
+Sets whether to remove the formatting of the entry text in the document from the entry in the table of authorities in C++.'
 type: docs
 weight: 19000
 url: /cpp/aspose.words.fields/fieldtoa/set_removeentryformatting/